 Food and drinks will be consumed in the cafeteria area only during assigned lunch unless permitted by a doctor's note or by the administration.
-Drinking water in a clear bottle is permitted in classrooms and study hall.
+Drinking water in a clear bottle is permitted in classrooms.
 No outside food or beverages will be permitted in the cafeteria.